AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - `||example.com^$subdocument,domain=domain.com` blocks built-in page requests (`frame` и `iframe`) to `example.com` (and its subdomains) from `domain.com` and all its subdomains.

 :::info Compatibility

+In AdGuard for Windows, Mac, and Android subdocuments are being detected by the [Sec-Fetch-Dest header][sec-fetch-dest-header] if it is present.
+Otherwise, some main pages may be treated as subdocuments.

 Rules with `$subdocument` modifier are not supported by AdGuard Content Blocker.